Real projects

 Account Professional a.s. — long-term cooperation

-Account Professional a.s. is an accounting firm that processes payroll, invoicing, and accounting for more than 500 companies.
+Account Professional a.s. is an accounting firm processing payroll, invoicing, and accounting for more than 500 companies.
 As part of long-term cooperation we built several solutions — from simple desktop tools through RPA automation to a custom AI assistant in Outlook.
+Each project below addresses a different everyday problem from accounting firm life.

 Email assistant in Outlook over a proprietary knowledge base